Proximal indirect comparison: Introduction

 \section{Introduction}

-Indirect comparison is the contrast of treatments that are not compared in head-to-head randomized control trials (RCTs).
+Indirect comparison is the contrast of treatments that are not compared in head-to-head randomized controlled trials (RCTs).
 An important application of indirect comparison in health technology assessment is the comparison of a new treatment and an existing treatment in the health system, when both treatments are only studied in placebo-controlled RCTs.
-Indirect comparison can be viewed as an instance of transportability in causal inference.
-For example, the transportability of the effect of the existing treatment versus placebo (or the lack of such transportability) from the source to the target RCT determines whether the effect between the new and the existing treatment can be established.
-It is therefore hardly surprising that current methods require effect-measure transportability for indirect comparison, adjusting for shifted effect modifiers \parencite{colnet2024causal}, that is, the effect modifiers that do not follow the same distribution across the RCTs.
-However, when there are unobserved shifted effect modifiers, the transportability cannot be established by controlling for the observed baseline variables.
-If the treatments are found in RCTs which are conducted with a considerable time gap apart, there may be changes in the standard of care that could affect the treatment effect.
-Social determinants of health, which are often unmeasured in RCTs, can also change the magnitude of the treatment effect.
+Indirect comparison between the two active treatments can be made through the shared placebo arm, if the effect of the existing treatment against placebo can be evaluated in the study population of the RCT investigating the new treatment.
+In this sense, indirect comparison can be viewed as an instance of transportability in causal inference.
+Transportability of the effect of the existing treatment versus placebo (or the lack of such transportability) from the source to the target RCT determines whether the effect between the new and the existing treatment can be established.
+It is therefore hardly surprising that current methods for indirect comparison require effect-measure transportability, adjusting for shifted effect modifiers \citep{colnet2024causal}, that is, the effect modifiers that do not follow the same distribution across the RCTs.
+However, when there are unobserved shifted effect modifiers, transportability cannot be established by controlling for the observed baseline variables.
+The lack of transportability jeopardizes the external validity of treatment effects in an indirect comparison.
+If the treatments of interest come from RCTs which are conducted with a considerable time gap apart, there may be changes in the standard of care that could affect the treatment effects.
+Social determinants of health, which are often unmeasured in RCTs, can also change the magnitude of treatment effects.

-We focus on characterizing the transportability bias through the use of negative controls or proxies.
-In observational studies negative controls help the detection of unmeasured confounding \parencite{lipsitch2010negative}.
-Appropriate proxies allow for the removal of confounding bias with proximal causal inference methods \parencite{miao2018identifying}.
-In indirect comparisons, the threat of confounding is eliminated by randomization, but one can borrow the idea from this literature by selecting proxies that tackle the transportability bias.
+In this work, we use negative controls, or proxies, to minimize external validity bias.
+In observational studies, negative controls are known to help detect unmeasured confounding \citep{lipsitch2010negative}.
+Recently, a family of methods called proximal causal inference has shown how appropriately selected proxies may rectify confounding bias. \citet{miao2018identifying} demonstrated a nonparametric identification formula for the counterfactual distribution of outcomes with a pair of complementary proxies in the presence of unmeasured confounders.
+Under a nearly identical design, \citet{cui2024semiparametric} proposed a proximal doubly robust estimator for average treatment effect based on two identification strategies.